 The point is that with products like this – as with changes to DUI laws and policy – you can never really know what changes will lead to what results in advance.

-The good news is that your defense does not have to be confusing or complicated, particularly when you work with an experienced Los Angeles DUI defense lawyer at the Kraut Law Group.
+The good news is that your defense does not have to be confusing or complicated, particularly when you work with an experienced Los Angeles DUI defense lawyer at the Kraut Criminal & DUI Lawyers.
 Connect today with attorney Kraut and his capable team today to build your defense.

 Did police stop you for driving under the influence in Los Angeles?
 Contact DUI defense attorney Michael Kraut for assistance at (323) 464-6453 or online.
 We’re located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.